riddhima-gkmit/mindease-documentation/docs/future.md

 ### Mood Tracking
 - Track mood triggers like sleep, weather, or activity.
-- Add quick mood input using emojis or voice.
+- Add quick mood input using voice.
 - Show monthly mood summaries and export as PDF.
 - Integrate with fitness or health apps (Fitbit, Google Fit).